costastf/philips_hue_switch/README.md

  of course can get pretty old pretty quick if you have a few boards to flash.

-  The right solution is to add a jumper between ground and d0 as can be seen [here](images/IMG_20170518_141529.jpg) and [here](images/IMG_20170518_165919.jpg) and choose the appropriate mode of booting by using the jumper cap or not.
+  A better solution is to add a jumper between ground and d0 as can be seen [here](images/IMG_20170518_141529.jpg) and [here](images/IMG_20170518_165919.jpg) and choose the appropriate mode of booting by using the jumper cap or not.

-Of course in order for the project to work properly when used the esp8266-01s has to be booted with d0 high, so it does not enter in flash mode.
+Of course in order for the project to work properly when used the esp8266-01s has to be booted with d0 and d1 high, so it does not enter in flash mode.

- In order to fix this a 10K pull up resistor has to be connected between d0 and VCC (3.3v) so the pin is kept high and boots into running mode even if rebooted.
+ In order to fix this a 10K pull up resistor has to be connected between d0 and VCC (3.3v) and between d1 and VCC so the pins are kept high and the board boots into running mode even if rebooted.In order to not make the board unflashable by permanent pull ups I have installed jumpers on the pull ups so the board can boot into flash but also be able to be programmed.
+Images of this connection can be found under [images](images) and the final end result with the two pull ups installed is [this](images/IMG_20170522_210237.jpg)

  In order for the switch to not interfere with the booting process we are using RX (gpio03) as input pulled high through software.
+That of course will interfere with the serial console so depending on the state of the switch when the board boots you might not have access to the serial console.

 # common for both wemos d1 mini and esp8266-01s